tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 title: "Baking with Docker"
 weight: 1
 type: docs
-summary: TezBake Baking Tutorial for Docker Users
+summary: Run TezBake in a Docker container for isolated and portable Tezos baking
 ---

 ## Preparation